KonradBreipohl/TestProject/engines.rst

 - Classical planning based on different search heuristics.
 - Action-based problems with hierarchical typing.
 - Supports the STRIPS PDDL fragment without action costs.
+- Supported in the Oneshot Planner in the runtime mode.

 **Advantages:**